 Made famous by J. R. R. Tolkien, the dwarves and the elves originate from Norse Mythology.
-The dwarves lived in their own part of Midgard; a place no human could find.
-They were small people, often pictured as little men with long beards, who were master smiths, and made the swords, shields and armor for the gods themselves.
+The dwarves lived in their own part of Midgard, a place no human could find.
+They were small people, often pictured as little men with long beards, who were master smiths, and made the swords, shields, and armor for the gods themselves.
 The elves lived in a deep forest nearby the castle of Frøy, the god of fertility, called Alvheim.
-They were fair and beautiful, and commonly seen as peaceful creatures.
+They were fair and beautiful and commonly seen as peaceful creatures.

-Mare is a female Vette, who gives people bad dreams at night by sitting on them in their sleep.
-She is a common belief in Germanic folklore, and appears in many different shapes.
-The Scandinavian words for Nightmare, are: Norwegian – Mareritt, Danish – Mareridt, Swedish – Mardröm, which directly translated means Mare-ride, and Mare-dream.
+Mare is a female Vette who gives people bad dreams at night by sitting on them in their sleep.
+She is a common belief in Germanic folklore and appears in many different shapes.
+The Scandinavian words for Nightmare are Norwegian – Mareritt, Danish – Mareridt, Swedish – Mardröm, which directly translated means Mare-ride and Mare-dream.

 Draugen, from Norse “draugr” meaning ghost.
-Yet another water creature, and this one is something you really wouldn’t want to meet when you’re out in your boat.
+Yet another water creature, this one is something you really wouldn’t want to meet when you’re out in your boat.
 Draugen is the ghost of a man who died at sea.
-He is huge and monster-like, and covered in seaweed, rowing in half a boat.
-He erupts a terrible scream when he appears, and legend has it he can be seen during stormy nights at sea, drowning sailors and fishermen, and sinking their boats and ships.
+He is huge and monster-like and covered in seaweed, rowing in half a boat.
+He erupts a terrible scream when he appears, and legend has it he can be seen during stormy nights at sea, drowning sailors and fishermen and sinking their boats and ships.
 There is a story of a man who once ran from Draugen and into a churchyard, where he shouted for the spirits of the dead to protect him.
 The day after, all the graves were open, and the churchyard was covered in seaweed.
-In these days, Draugen is commonly associated with anything dark and mystical about the sea.
+These days, Draugen is commonly associated with anything dark and mystical about the sea.

 Kraken is probably a creature most people will recognize.
 It’s been used in several movies, like Pirates of the Caribbean and Clash of the Titans, but originally, the Kraken belongs in the cold Norwegian Sea, where it was first said to be seen in the early 1700s.
-The first detailed description was made by the Danish writer and biologist, Erik Pontoppidan, in 1752.
+The first detailed description was made by the Danish writer and biologist Erik Pontoppidan in 1752.
 In old times, the Kraken was said to be in the shape of a huge crab, the size of an island, and many sailors and fishermen found themselves stranded on an island that had not been there minutes before.
 Later descriptions tell of a monster in the shape of an enormous octopus, which dragged ships down to the bottom of the sea.